somethvictory/ak_t/README.md

 ## Missing Features

-Due to time constriant and unclear requirements, some required features are still missing:

-* Point 3: When a modifier group with a minimum required has no available modifiers, the product should be marked as sold out.
+* When a modifier group with a minimum required has no available modifiers, the product should be marked as sold out.

 ## Implementation details
 - Please refer to [each commit for implementation details](https://github.com/somethvictory/ak_t/commits/main)